Thank you for purchasing an EMS Bus Gateway!

 Configuration for Domoticz

-The plugin will be expanded soon with new sensors etc.
+The plugin will be expanded periodically with new sensors etc.

 Using the plugin